| Peter Upton's |

 names.
 This format for the teams continued until 1977.
 The celluloid figures

-colours, the celluloids were 1-18 only.
-Team No5 has switched to its
+kits, the celluloids were 1-18 only.
+Team No5 had switched to its familiar

-familiar light blue Man City, and team 19 was the red, amber and black hoops
+light blue Man City, and team 19 was the red, amber and black hoops of

-of Bradford (Park Avenue).
-The A-Z range reached Set U (without any
+Bradford (Park Avenue).
+The A-Z range was still at Set U (without any

 The 1950s.